 Upcoming Worldwide Events and Symposiums

 While the coronavirus pandemic is causing the postponement of symposia and seminars, there has been a flourishing of online lectures and courses.
-On this pages there are details of two ongoing series of talks an two courses.

 2020 | Online talks